Alpha07/swarm/README.md

 * Easy to inherit from to create different types of bruteforcing tools

 ##Getting Started
-To use, you must first give the script execute permissions, via
 ```shell
 git clone https://github.com/szech696/swarm && cd swarm
 chmod 755 swarm